 We will prove Theorem \ref{thm:SCST} by applying the computations of the coefficients in Proposition \ref{prop:LeadingTerm} and Proposition \ref{prop:DeterminingCoeff} to the vanishing sum \eqref{eq:VanishingCobordismReducedForm}.

 To apply Proposition \ref{prop:LeadingTerm}, we need to assume that there is a class $K\in B(X)$ with $K\neq 0$.
 We can make this assumption if we can replace $X$ with its blow-up $\widetilde X$.
-In the following, we show that the superconformal simple type condition is invariant under blow-up, allowing the desired replacement of $X$ with $\widetilde X$ in the proof of Theorem \ref{thm:SCST}.
+In the following lemma, we show that the superconformal simple type condition is invariant under blow-up, allowing us to make the desired replacement of $X$ with $\widetilde X$ in the proof of Theorem \ref{thm:SCST}.

-\begin{lem} Let $X$ be a standard four-manifold of Seiberg-Witten simple type with $c(X)\ge 3$.
-Then $X$ has superconformal simple type if and only if its blow-up $\widetilde X$ does. \end{lem}
+\begin{lem} Let $X$ be a standard four-manifold of Seiberg--Witten simple type with $c(X)\ge 3$.
+Then $X$ has superconformal simple type if and only if its blow-up $\widetilde X$ has superconformal simple type. \end{lem}